- 01283 537123

 - Certain bus services for journeys between home and work

-- Annual parties or similar functions costing up to £150 per head per annum
+- Annual parties or similar functions costing up to £150 per head (including VAT, and travel and accommodation - this is the cost for the year - not per party) per annum

 - Payments towards household expenses incurred by employees working at home (generally £4 per week, £18 per month)